bernardtse/diabetes-prediction/README.md

    - Comparisons of different models

-## <a id="Ethical-Considerations"></a>5.
+## <a id="Ethical-Considerations"></a>6.
 Ethical Considerations

 In the development of a machine learning model for diabetes prediction using a Kaggle dataset, ethical considerations play a central role.
 It is essential to prioritise data privacy, maintain transparency in model development, and ensure equitable access to healthcare insights.
 Additionally, efforts to mitigate bias in data collection and algorithmic decision-making are vital for responsible and ethical deployment in healthcare contexts.

-## <a id="Conclusion"></a>6.
+## <a id="Conclusion"></a>7.
 Conclusion

-Through this project, we demonstrate the application of machine learning techniques for diabetes prediction.
+Through this project, we demonstrated the application of machine learning techniques for diabetes prediction.
 By evaluating multiple models and optimising their performance, we aim to provide valuable insights for healthcare professionals in diagnosing and managing diabetes effectively.

-**Note:** This project serves as an educational resource and does not replace professional medical advice.
+**Disclaimer:** This project serves as an educational resource and does not replace professional medical advice.
 Always consult a healthcare provider for diagnosis and treatment of medical conditions.

-## <a id="References"></a>7.
+## <a id="References"></a>8.
 References

 **Dataset**: https://www.kaggle.com/datasets/tigganeha4/diabetes-dataset-2019

-## <a id="Acknowledgments"></a>8.
+## <a id="Acknowledgments"></a>9.
 Acknowledgments

 We would like to thank all contributors and participants who have made this project possible.

-## <a id="Collaborators"></a>9.
+## <a id="Collaborators"></a>10.
 Collaborators

 - [Aysha Gheewala](https://github.com/AyshaGheewala)
 - [Godswill Anyasor](https://github.com/AnyasorG)
 - [Kehlani Khan](https://github.com/kehlanijaan)